+'''

 is a fixed eight digit telex number.
-This value is fixed for the pre-defined X.25 networks, and should be set to your organization's international telex number when defining a new community.
+This value is fixed for the pre-defined X.25 networks,

+and should be set to your organization's international telex number when defining a

-'''
+new community.

+X.25(80)

+is a literal.

 prefix

+is a two digit code (value 01 to 02)

+is a string of decimal digits specifying the DTE address.

+CUDF

 '''

-is a two digit code (value 01 to 02)